Multinomial method for option pricing under Variance Gamma: Conclusions

 \section{Conclusions}

-In this paper we show how to price options using a multinomial method when the underlying price is modelled as a Variance Gamma process.
-The multinomial method is well known in the literature, see for example \cite{Cont}, \cite{YaPr01}, \cite{YaPr03} and \cite{YaPr03}, but in this work we focus the analysis only on the VG process and compare the numerical results with other methods.
+This article proposes a method to price options using a multinomial method when the underlying price is modeled with a Variance Gamma process.
+The multinomial method is well known in the literature, see for example \cite{Cont}, \cite{KeWe06} ,\cite{YaPr01}, \cite{YaPr03} and \cite{YaPr06}, but in this work we focus the analysis only on the VG process and compare our numerical results with other different methods.

 The VG process is approximated by a general jump process that has the same first four cumulants of the original VG process.
 We proved that the multinomial method converges to this approximated process.
 We obtained numerical results for European and American options, and compared them with PIDE methods and with results computed within the Black Scholes framework.
-It turns out that the multinomial method is faster than Finite Differences methods and easier to implement.
+It turns out that the multinomial method is easier to implement than the finite differences method.
+The algorithm does not involve any matrix multiplication or matrix inversion as in the case of implicit/explicit method for PIDEs.
+This means that the computational time is much smaller.

-We proposed a topic of further research in Section \ref{sec5}.
-The probabilities obtained by discretizing the approximated PDE are not always positive.
-They are related with the probabilities obtained by moment matching for some particular choice of the parameters.
-This relation can be further investigated.
-Another possible topic of further research is the comparison of our results for the American options with other numerical methods such as the Least Square Monte Carlo (\cite{LoSc01}) and finite differences (\cite{Oo05}).
+We proposed a topic of further investigation in Section \ref{sec5}.
+The probabilities obtained by discretizing the approximated PDE are related with the probabilities obtained by moment matching for a particular choice of the space step parameter.
+Another possible topic of further research is the comparison of our results for American options with other numerical methods such as the Least Square Monte Carlo (\cite{LoSc01}).